kazumov/embedded-sql-and-regex/README.md

 let querySql = "SELECT * FROM Contact WHERE Id = ?;"
 ```

-One more example from source code, written on JS ([source](https://www.w3schools.com/nodejs/nodejs_mysql_create_table.asp))
+One more example from source code, written in JS ([source](https://www.w3schools.com/nodejs/nodejs_mysql_create_table.asp))

 ``` js
 var sql = "CREATE TABLE customers (name VARCHAR(255), address VARCHAR(255))";
 ```

 To be embedded, the SQL expression should follow multiple restrictions.
 For example, an embedded code must exclude any comments.
-Also, included in source code, the SQL expressions cannot be nicely formatted and immediate loosing its native readability:
+Also, included in the source code, the SQL expressions cannot be nicely formatted and immediately loose their native readability:

 For example consider the original version ([source](http://www.mysqltutorial.org/mysql-comment/)) of simple SQL query: